Campaigns & Ways To Engage

 Every November, our staff at YWCA Spokane is excited to bring back our Hope For The Holidays campaign.
 Community members are provided with a chance to make this season a little brighter for YWCA clients who are impacted by domestic violence, homelessness, and unemployment by adopting one of our family’s holiday wish lists.

-This November, help YWCA Spokane spread the warmth by supporting our coat drive for women.
-We are looking for new and gently used coats of all sizes.
-Donations can be dropped off at 930 N Monroe St, Spokane, WA 99201 Monday-Friday 10am-3pm.
+This March, help YWCA Spokane support women in our community by donating new or gently used leggings in any size.
+Click on the link below to donate leggings online through our Amazon Wish List.
+Donations can also be dropped off at 930 N Monroe St, Spokane, WA 99201 Monday-Friday 10am-3pm.
 To make sure we keep the process safe for everyone, please make sure to drop off coat donations in plastic garbage bags. ** Please Note ** We are unable at this time to accept any other clothing donations at this time.
 Thank you for your cooperation.

 Direct questions to firstname.lastname@example.org.